resthub/resthub.org/spring-stack.rst

 Console
 -------

-H2 console allows you to provide a SQL requester for your embeded default H2 database.
+H2 console allows you to provide a SQL requester for your embedded default H2 database.
 It is included by default in JPA archetypes.

 In order to add it to your JPA based application, add these lines to your WebAppInitializer class :